The aim of this course is to provide post graduate students with a broad knowledge of asset pricing and portfolio selection models.

 Learning Outcomes: Subject Mastery

-- State the conditions for absolute dominance, first and second order stochastic dominance.
-Show how first and second order stochastic dominance are related to utility theory.
+- State the conditions for absolute, first order and second order stochastic dominance.

-- Calculate the following measures of risk: variance, semi-variance, shortfall probability, mean shortfall and Value at Risk.
+- Calculate some important measures of risk: variance, semi-variance, shortfall probability and mean shortfall.

-- State the weak, semi-strong and strong forms of the efficient market hypotheses.
-Understand topics in prospect theory.
+- State the weak, semi-strong and strong forms of the efficient market hypotheses and discuss their economic implications.

 Learning Outcomes: Personal Abilities